Skip to main content

 About

 Thank you for visiting my blog.
-My name is Lyndia.
-I am a single mom who resides in Brooklyn, NY.
-I work full time in the managed care industry and I am an independent consultant for Paparazzi Accessories.
-I was blessed with two beautiful daughters.
-My eldest is Tereya (Rae) My youngest is Ny’Asia (Ny).
-Like most siblings, they argue, fuss and fight but they love each other.
+My name is Lyndia, and I’m a single mom living in Brooklyn, NY.
+I work full-time in the managed care industry, and I’m also working to launch my small business, Majestic Embellishments (ME).
+But enough about me—let’s get into why we’re really here.
+I’ve been blessed with two beautiful daughters—my oldest, Tereya (Rae), and my youngest, Ny’Asia (Ny).
+Like most siblings, they may argue and fuss, but beneath it all, they deeply love and care for each other.

 "There is only one way to succeed in anything and that is to give it everything."